uit-no-old/incoming/doc/examples.md

     };
 ```

-The uploader object contains a bunch of properties you can use, incuding textual state and error messages, boolean states and flags (connected, can\_pause, paused, can\_cancel, cancelling, cancelled, finished), and numerical properties (frac\_complete, chunks / bytes transferred, chunks / bytes acknowledged, chunks / bytes "ahead").
+The uploader object contains a bunch of properties you can use, including textual state and error messages (state\_msg, error\_msg, cancel\_msg), boolean states and flags (connected, can\_pause, paused, can\_cancel, cancelling, cancelled, finished), and numerical properties (frac\_complete, chunks / bytes transferred, chunks / bytes acknowledged, chunks / bytes "ahead").
 The difference between "transferred" and "acknowledged" is that transferred chunks have beend sent to the server (i.e., send() has been called) but they might still reside in some buffer or be on their way, while acknowledged chunks have been acknowledged by the Incoming!! server with an "ack" message, so they have arrived at the Incoming!! server.
 The "\*\_ahead" properties indicate how many chunks / bytes have been sent, but not yet acknowledged. frac\_complete takes only acknowledged bytes into account, bytes that have been sent but not yet acknowledged don't count as "completed".

 'chunks\_tx' and 'chunks\_acked' are only counted for the current connection, i.e., when the connection is lost and re-established, the count of transferred chunks starts again at 0.
 This is to avoid confusion if the server decides to change the chunk size between connections.
 Also, the server doesn't count the number of transferred chunks, so if the connection is lost because the browser window is closed, there is no way for the uploader to know on a reconnect how many chunks have been uploaded so far.
-The number of chunks is not very significant anyway.
+For progress reporting, the number of transferred / acked bytes should be preferred.

 Depending on the state of the upload, the callback enables or disables HTML inputs for file selection, pause, and cancel.